MrRedbloX/WSA/README.md

-# TSA
+# WSA
-TSA is a scraping bot which aims to give you the overall Web sentiment on a specific subject.
+WSA is a scraping bot which aims to give you the overall Web sentiment on a specific subject.